-It’s hard to believe that there was snow on the ground just a couple of weeks ago.
-It’s been a harsh winter in the northeast, but it’s warming up fast.
-The first very warm day could happen any time now (and usually happens ahead of the season).
+The first hot day of the season could happen any time now!
 Is your building’s air conditioning system ready for the challenge?
-Getting your equipment tuned up and ready for the upcoming season is imperative not only for a smooth and comfortable transition, but also for the efficiency and longevity of your system.
+Getting your equipment tuned up and ready for the upcoming season is imperative not only for a smooth and comfortable transition, but also for the efficiency and reliability of your system.

-Why your HVAC system needs TLC for the long, hot summer ahead.
+HVAC preventative maintenance: TLC for the long, hot summer ahead

 - Dirty vents and air filters, clogged condensate lines, leaking vents and poor drainage all decrease the performance of your air conditioning system.
 Your equipment has to work harder and use more energy to keep your building cool.
 Preventative maintenance helps your system run efficiently and reduces energy consumption.